Brief History of Chicago's Black Gangs - South side

 -For GDs, no board member been tortured by Burge before, but there have been some governors: Meij from E-dubb (Englewood), Mr. Louis, and G Sharp from West side.

--For Stones, no generals have been tortured by Burge before, but the nation enforcer White Cloud, and patrol Peanut.
+-For Stones, 2 Stone general was tortured by Burge before, Darrell Cannon and Pharoah, then the nation enforcer White Cloud, and patrol Peanut.

--For BDs, no board members been tortured by Burge before, but there have been some ministers: KT the minister of ministers, Jackie Wilson (but took his membership away in prison), and Kenny Parker.
+-For BDs, no board members been tortured by Burge before, but there have been some ministers: KT the minister of ministers, Jackie Wilson (but took his membership away in prison), and Kenny Parker, then a co-minister Melvin Jones.